Taking Classes While On Co-op

 You can take one class without my permission.
 If you want to take two, I will want to know from your employer that they are ok with this. ..
 I also like to talk with you beforehand to make sure it will not interfere with your work

 If you want to take TWO classes while on co-op you have to fill out a petition and I have to sign it…(for one class - I do not have to sign anything)

-Taking classes while on co-op can be expensive… you will be billed on the per credit hour rate (about $4,548 for this class)
+Taking classes while on co-op can be expensive… you will be billed on the per credit hour rate see this link

-Most of the time financial aid cannot cover classes while on co-op (more info is pasted below from the CAS advising office guru Adam - thanks Adam!)…"Several types of financial aid aren’t available for students in this situation, but sometimes their loans can be used.
+Most of the time financial aid cannot cover classes while on co-op (more info is pasted below from the CAMD advising office guru Adam - thanks Adam!)…"Several types of financial aid aren’t available for students in this situation, but sometimes their loans can be used.
 Have the student talk to their individual financial aid counselor to see what’s possible based on their specific award situation.”